Sveriges Riksbank: Negative interest rates

 On 2 July 2009, Sweden's Riksbank was the first central bank in the world to implement a negative interest rate, when it lowered its repo rate (the rate at which a central bank lends short-term money to commercial banks against securities) to 0.25%.
 This caused its linked overnight deposit rate (the interest commercial banks get for depositing money with the central bank overnight) to be pushed down to −0.25%, while the overnight lending rate (the interest a central bank charges commercial banks for overnight lending) was lowered to 0.75%.
-This was done to counter economic slowdown due to the financial crises of 2008.
+This was done to counter economic slowdown due to the 2008 financial crisis.
 The bank's Deputy Governor Lars E. O. Svensson stated that he had preferred a cut of the repo rate to 0.00%, as this would "entail a better balanced monetary policy, with lower unemployment and higher resource utilisation without inflation deviating too far from the target."
 The Swedish move to a negative discount rate was followed with great interest by central banks around the world.

 On 28 October 2014, the Riksbank cut its repo rate to 0.00%, as Deputy Governor Svensson advocated in July 2009, pushing the linked deposit rate to −0.75%, while the lending rate remained at 0.75%.

 On 12 February 2015, the bank again lowered the repo rate to −0.10%.
 The Riksbank announced at the same time that it would buy government bonds for SEK 30 billion, and that more measures would likely follow.
 The deposit rate was lowered to −0.85%, and the lending rate to 0.65%.

 On 18 March 2015, the Riksbank cut the repo rate even further, to −0.25%.
 The bank announced at the same time that it was buying government bonds worth SEK 30 billion (US$3.4 billion, €3.2 billion) to prevent an appreciating krona from hindering an uptick in inflation.
 Inflation has been close to zero in Sweden since late 2012 and in February it was at 0.1%, far below the target of 2.0%, and the purpose of these moves was to stimulate inflation.
 The bank announced that it intends to keep the rate at −0.25%. "at least until the second half of 2016."
 The deposit rate was as a consequence lowered to −1.00% and the lending rate to 0.50%.

 The Riksbank has consequently lowered the rate two additional times, first on 8 July 2015 down 0.10 percentage points to −0.35 and most recently, on 17 February 2016 it was down another 0.15 points to −0.50.

 The accompanying deposit and lending rates now lies at −1.25 and 0.25, respectively.